 The following table sets forth selected historical financial information for FNF.
 The selected historical financial information as of December 31, 2004 and 2003 and for each of the years in the three-year period ended December 31, 2004 has been derived from FNF's consolidated financial statements and related notes, which have been audited by KPMG LLP, an independent registered public accounting firm.
 FNF's audited consolidated financial statements as of December 31, 2004 and 2003 and for each of the years in the three-year period ended December 31, 2004 are included in its Annual Report on Form 10-K for the year ended December 31, 2004, which is incorporated by reference in this prospectus and consent solicitation statement.
-The selected historical financial information as of December 31, 2002 and as of and for the years ended December 31, 2001 and 2000 has been derived from FNF's audited consolidated financial statements not incorporated by reference herein, and the selected historical financial information as of September 30, 2004 has been derived from FNF's unaudited consolidated financial statements not incorporated by reference herein.
-The selected historical financial information as of September 30, 2005 and for the nine months ended September 30, 2005 and 2004 has been derived from FNF's unaudited consolidated financial statements, which are included in its quarterly report on Form 10-Q for the period ended September 30, 2005, which is incorporated by reference in this prospectus and consent solicitation statement.
-You should read this financial information in conjunction with the audited and unaudited consolidated financial statements included in the foregoing reports incorporated by reference in this prospectus and consent solicitation statement and the information under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in such reports.
+The selected historical financial information as of December 31, 2002 and as of and for the years ended December 31, 2001 and 2000 has been derived from FNF's audited consolidated financial statements not incorporated by reference herein, and the selected historical financial information as of September 30, 2005 and 2005 and 2004 has been derived from FNF's unaudited consolidated financial statements, which are included in its quarterly report on Form 10-Q for the period ended September 30, 2005, which is incorporated by reference in this prospectus and consent solicitation statement.
+You should read this financial information in conjunction with the audited and unaudited consolidated financial statements included in the foregoing reports incorporated by reference in this prospectus and consent solicitation statement's Discussion and Analysis of Financial Condition and Results of Operations' in such reports.
 FNF's results of interim periods are not necessarily indicative of results for the entire year.